-x.
-Unauthorised absence & removal from rolls: A student absent from the classes continuously for 10 consecutive working days without intimation or permission, shall be removed from the rolls, and the matter intimated to the student concerned.
+2.4.7 Unauthorized absence & removal from rolls: A student, absent from the classes continuously for ten consecutive working days without due intimation or permission, shall be removed from the rolls, and the matter shall be intimated to the student concerned.
 On the basis of recommendation of the department concerned, re-admission process may be permitted by the Principal.

-5. PROGRAMME REGISTRATION
+2.5 PROGRAMME REGISTRATION

-- i.
-A student shall be permitted to register for the programme at the time of admission. - ii.
-A PG student who registered for the programme shall complete the same within a period of 8 continuous semesters from the date of commencement of the programme.
+2.5.1 A student shall be permitted to register for the programme at the time of admission.2.5.2 A PG student who registered for the programme shall complete the same within a period of eight continuous semesters from the date of commencement of the programme.

-6. PROMOTION:
+2.6 PROMOTION

 A student who registers for the end semester examination shall be promoted to the next semester.
-However, in extreme circumstances, a student having sufficient attendance who could not register for the end semester examination may be allowed to register notionally by the Principal with the recommendation of the Head of the department concerned and, by paying the prescribed fee.
+However, in extreme circumstances, a student having sufficient attendance who could not register for the end semester examination may be allowed to register notionally by the Principal with the recommendation of the Head of the Department concerned and by paying the prescribed fee.

-7. EXAMINATIONS
+2.7 EXAMINATIONS

-All the End Semester Examinations of the college will be conducted by the Controller of Examination.
+All the end semester examinations of the college will be conducted by the Controller of Examinations.
 The Principal will be the Chief Controller of Examinations.
-An Examination committee consisting of the Chief Controller of Examinations, Controller of Examinations, Additional Chief Superintendent, Deans, IQAC Coordinator and other faculty members nominated by the Principal will act as an advisory body on the matters relating to the conduct of examinations.
+An Examination Committee consisting of the Chief Controller of Examinations, Controller of Examinations, Additional Chief Superintendent, Deans, IQAC Coordinator and other faculty members nominated by the Principal will act as an advisory body on the matters relating to the conduct of examinations.

-8. EVALUATION AND GRADING
+2.8 EVALUATION AND GRADING